Whalepool/Bitfinex-Long-vs-Short/readme.md

 - ~~Fix the combination pairs, where by ETHUSD+ETHBTC can be added up together~~
 - ~~Build currency values automatically from inputted ticker pairs~~
 - ~~Allow input of ticker pairs from command line arguments~~
+- Time and date chart
+- Legend to help label charts
+- Output dump of data to csv/json file
 - If we have a small number of tickers, sleep timer can be quicker, if more tickers, sleep time delay longer
 - Add flag to change logging level output
 - Save the data hourly to mongo so it can be plotted at some point in the future over price etc